-Now, no two payment gateways are the same, and each one comes with their own set of pros and cons.
+Now, no two payment gateway providers are the same, and each one comes with their own set of pros and cons.
 Which will vary depending on the type of your business and your location.

 There are plenty of gateways in the sea, and no one gateway fits all.

-How to choose the best payment gateway for your business – AKA how to make your job easier:
+How to choose the right payment gateway for your business – AKA how to make your job easier: